jcarlosmayo/jcarlosmayo.github.io/_posts/2015-02-16-helsinki-housing.markdown

     <script data-plotly="jcarlosmayo:175" src="https://plot.ly/embed.js" async></script>
 </div>

+It would be interesting to follow up the results over a long period of time to study how the overall market develops.
+And as you can see, it is quite easy to extract and play around with the data.

 ---

 Find the whole R code to produce the Shinyapp and plots on <a target="_blank" href="http://github.com/jcarlosmayo/helsinki_housing/">GitHub</a>.